Vietnamese diasporic music: Vietnamese modern history of diaspora

 A fair number of Vietnamese people left their homeland before the 20th century.
 The largest exodus came with the fall of Saigon on April 30, 1975, when 125,000 Vietnamese fled South Vietnam; by 1999, approximately 1.75 million Vietnamese resettled in Eastern and Western countries.
 The U.S. took 900,000 Vietnamese migrants while Canada, Australia and France accepted over 500,000.
 Moreover, 250,000 Vietnamese were permanently settled in China and another 100,000 left for other countries.
 At the end of 2000, there were approximately 2.7 million Vietnamese living in more than 100 countries and territories worldwide, including more than one million in the United States.

 The global Vietnamese diasporic population numbered approximately 500,000 in 1975.
 This number increased to about one million in 1990 and two million in 2000.
 Because the Vietnamese market has been relatively small, the sales of Vietnamese overseas music were much less than the mainstream in the industry.
-As ethnic minorities, it is considered the sale of recording for 15,000 units as a success.
-However, when the market was more mature, profits were counted in millions and allowed to employ a large number of performers, composers and producers.
-By 1995, over 30 music record companies occupied the most area of Westminster and Garden Grove, California known as "Little Saigon".
+As ethnic minorities, it is considered a success for a recording to sell 15,000 units.
+However, when the market was more mature, profits were counted in the millions and allowed for the employment of a large number of performers, composers and producers.
+By 1995, over 30 music record companies occupied the area of Westminster and Garden Grove, California known as "Little Saigon".